Be Aware, Alert and Confident

 The top two actions that women take with a goal of increasing their personal safety before or during a trip are sharing an itinerary with a friend or family member (93%) and purchasing travel insurance, emergency travel medical coverage, and/or emergency travel evacuation coverage (87%).

 When was the last time you talked about travel tips with your relatives, friends or colleagues?
 Whether it was on social media or during conversation - you likely discussed travel news or advice recently in some form or another.
-In celebration of International Women's Day on March 8 we gathered candid advice from the women road warriors of AIG to share their professional travel knowledge.
+We gathered candid advice from the women road warriors of AIG to share their professional travel knowledge.

 The world is an unpredictable place, and while you can’t be prepared for everything, knowing and planning for potential risks can help you travel confidently.
 Ask your relatives, friends and colleagues for their best travel advice and share yours to amplify the message for women to be aware and alert when traveling!